WeldSecureDeveloper/WeldSecure-Demo/Static/docs/css-cascade-layers.md

 ﻿# CSS Cascade Layers Rollout

-We are ready to adopt `@layer base, components, features`.
-Use the checklist below so any future Codex conversation can resume the work mid-stream.
+We are adopting `@layer base, components, features` so the cascade order is explicit even as we reorganise files.
+This checklist keeps the effort resumable for future Codex sessions.

 ## Phase A - Setup
-- [x] Add `@layer base, components, features;` at the very top of `Static/styles.css` (before the comment/imports).
+- [x] Add `@layer base, components, features;` at the top of `Static/styles.css` (before the import comment).
-- [x] Confirm browsers under test support cascade layers (Edge/Chrome ≥ 99, Firefox ≥ 97, Safari ≥ 15.4). *Status: ✅ modern browsers only.*
+- [x] Confirm browser support (Edge/Chrome ≥ 99, Firefox ≥ 97, Safari ≥ 15.4). *Status: ✅ modern browsers only.*

 ## Phase B - Base Files
-For each file in `styles/base/`:
-1. Wrap the entire contents in `@layer base { ... }` (retain internal comments/media queries).
+Wrap every file in `styles/base/` with `@layer base { ... }`, then sanity check landing + customer flows.
-2. Run a quick smoke test (load landing + customer hub) and note completion.

 | File | Wrapped? | Smoke Test |
 |------|----------|------------|